 Breathtaking, rugged, beautiful, photogenic and extraordinary…these are all words that can be used to describe Norway.
 It’s hard to look at photos of Norway without saying “Wow!” over and over again.
 Norway is the land of fjords, quaint coastal towns, Vikings, stunning photo spots, the beautiful Northern Lights, amazing scenic drives, and some of the best hiking in the world.
 Whether you are coming here for a relaxing cruise through the fjords or an epic hiking adventure, Norway will not disappoint!

-This phenomenon has captivated the human imagination for thousands of years.
+This phenomenon has captivated human imagination for thousands of years.
 These stunning magnetic fields feature on many people’s bucket lists, and Northern Norway is one of the best places in the world to view this.
-The time between late September and late March, provide the best time of year to view this.
+The best time of year to view the Northern Lights is between late September and late March.

 Also called the Troll’s Footpath, this dramatic road is one of Norway’s most visited sites.
 This winding road provides more dramatic views and a chance to drive on one of Europe’s “most dangerous roads,” although it is quite safe.
 2,000 cars pass the Trollstigen plateau, but you won’t only encounter motorised vehicles on your journey.
 More and more people are choosing to see the view from their bike.
 Climb the 10% incline effortlessly with an electronic bike from Hotel Aak in Åndalsnes, or rent an ordinary bike in the city centre.

-This coastal town is one of the prettiest in Norway. Ålesund is known for its Art Nouveau style, since it was rebuilt in 1904 after a devastating fire.
+This coastal town is one of the prettiest in Norway. Ålesund is known for its Art Nouveau style of architecture.
+It was rebuilt in 1904 after a devastating fire.
 The rugged mountains give you a perfect opportunity for an active holiday, as they rise nearly 2,000 metres right up from the sapphire blue fjords.
 It’s quick to visit and don’t miss the short uphill climb to a viewpoint over the city.

-Hike to Trolltunga.
 Popularity of the hike to Trolltunga and the rock formation itself has exploded in recent years.
 The increased popularity has turned it into a national icon and a major tourist attraction for the region.
 Prior to 2010, less than 800 people hiked into Trolltunga each year.
 In 2016, more than 80,000 people hiked in, making it one of Norways most popular hikes.